How to Avoid Medicare Late Enrollment Penalties Forever

 - Enroll during your Initial Enrollment Period (IEP): This is the 7-month window around your 65th birthday (3 months before, your birth month, and 3 months after).

-- Have "Creditable Coverage": If you are still working and have health insurance through an employer (yours or your spouse's), you can often delay Part B and Part D without penalty.
+- Have "Creditable Coverage": If you're still working and have health insurance through an employer (yours or your spouse's), you can often delay Part B and Part D without penalty.

-- Use a Special Enrollment Period (SEP): If you are still working, you have an 8-month window to sign up for Part B and a 63-day window for Part D after your employer coverage ends.
+- Use a Special Enrollment Period (SEP): If you are still working, you have an eight-month window to sign up for Part B and a 63-day window for Part D after your employer coverage ends.

 What counts as creditable coverage?